-This policy will be available on Gladstone Park Secondary College's website so that parents and other members of the school community can easily access information about Gladstone Park Secondary College's anaphylaxis management procedures.
+This policy will be available on Gladstone Park Secondary College website so that parents and other members of the school community can easily access information about the School's anaphylaxis management procedures.
 The parents and carers of students who are enrolled at Gladstone Park Secondary College and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.

-The principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Gladstone Park Secondary College's procedures for anaphylaxis management.
-Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk and the location of general use epipens.
+The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Gladstone Park Secondary College procedures for anaphylaxis management.
+Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk.

-The principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines.
+The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines.